The department offers concentrations in government, world politics and public policy as follows:

 Examination of the development and issues of Sino-American relations in an era of rising Chinese power.
 Emphasis on the interaction of global environment, national attributes and leadership characteristics in the formation of the foreign policies of both countries.
 Topics include the historical context of normalization, political discourse regarding human rights, the role of media, trade relations, the tension over the Taiwan strait, and cultural and educational exchange between China and the United States.
 (Writing-intensive.)
 Prerequisite, 206, 211, 290, 291.
 Maximum enrollment, 20.

-380S Terrorism, Islam, and Counterterrorism.
+380S Terrorism, the Middle East, and Counterterrorism.

 National Security Policy.